sourcegraph/srclib/docs/sources/overview.md

 <br>
 #### Data exchange and format

-All `src` tools and language toolchains interact by reading on standard input and writing to standard output.
+All `srclib` tools and language toolchains interact by reading on standard input and writing to standard output.

 Results of the various analysis tasks are stored in the path `$GOPATH/.srclib/` in folders with a corresponding name to the API calls.
 The data model and the JSON exchange format is described in more detail in the [API data model](api/overview.md).